 Interoception is known as the eighth sense.
-What is this ‘new’ word and how does it affect me or my child with autism?
+What is it and how does it affect the occupation of kids?

 Here’s a section from an article in Frontiers of Psychology: